weifund/weifund/README.md

     ```
     $ geth --rpc --rpcaddr="0.0.0.0" --verbosity=5 --maxpeers=0 --rpccorsdomain="http://localhost:3000" --genesis "test-genesis.json" --verbosity 5 --unlock=primary --mine
     ```

+2. Or run with <a href="https://github.com/SilentCicero/meteoreth">meteoreth</a>:

+    $ meteoreth

 3. Go to `http://localhost:3000/admin`

+4. Make sure your selected account has ether and click "Deploy"

-4. Refresh and run WeiFund!
+5. Refresh and run WeiFund!

 ## <a name="config"></a> Config Integration